Tweeddale

 Tweeddale (Scottish Gaelic: Srath Thuaidh/Tuaidhdail) is a committee area and lieutenancy area in the Scottish Borders council area in south-eastern Scotland.
 It had also been a province in the Middle Ages.
 From 1975 to 1996 it was a local government district.
 Its boundaries correspond to the historic county of Peeblesshire.

 Geography

 The area had an estimated population of 20,848 in 2015.
 It is one of the five committee areas in the Scottish Borders.
 Major settlements in the area include Peebles, Innerleithen and West Linton.

 It is the traditional name for the dale (the area drained) by the upper reaches of the River Tweed.
 This area was considered to end before the Yarrow Water flowed into the Tweed, so the area was bounded to the south and east by the Yarrow/Tweed watershed, and to the north and east by the Gala Water/Tweed watershed.

-12,770 ha of upper Tweedale between Broughton and Peebles is designated as the Upper Tweeddale National Scenic Area, one of 40 such areas in Scotland which are defined so as to identify areas of exceptional scenery and to ensure its protection from inappropriate development.
+12,770 ha of upper Tweeddale between Broughton and Peebles is designated as the Upper Tweeddale National Scenic Area, one of 40 such areas in Scotland which are defined so as to identify areas of exceptional scenery and to ensure its protection from inappropriate development.